 These are reimbursement grants and the grant period is March 1 through Sept.
-15. Funding is provided by money raised at the FIVE by FIVE Celebration event and the Hillsborough Board of County Commissioners.
-It is managed by the Arts Council.
+15. Eligible artists may apply for up to $2,000.
+Please read the program's Guidelines document for eligibility requirements and program information.
+Funding for this program is provided by the Hillsborough Board of County Commissioners and managed by the Arts Council.

 Where the Arts Council Gets Money for Grants

-The Arts Council's grant programs are made possible thanks to funds from the Hillsborough County Board of County Commissioners, donations received from individuals and fundraising events such as FIVE by FIVE and Heart of the Arts.
+The Arts Council's grant programs are made possible thanks to funds from the Hillsborough County Board of County Commissioners.

 If you have questions about the Arts Council's grant programs or if you are interested in establishing a named grant fund to support artists, arts organizations or art projects in our area, please contact Terri Simons, Director of Program Services, at (813) 276-8250.